wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/initial_setup.md

 ### Version 1.1.3 and earlier

-Older versions **(before 1.1.5)** of the Wayfair plugin are not able to automatically perform the first inventory synchronization, and require manual intervention:

 1. Locate the `Full Inventory` page in the [Wayfair Market Settings](settings_guide.md). **-- If the `Full Inventory` page does not exist, do not continue - view [the information for modern versions of the plugin](#version-115-and-later)**.